tahahasan360/credit-card-checker/README.md

 takes a 26-character polyalphabetic key (rejects if any characters repeated or characters not alphabetic) and prompts the user to input the plaintext.
 Encrypts using the substitution cipher and outputs the ciphertext.

 #tideman.c
 takes the candidates (command-line argument) and the number of voters as its input.
 Each voter ranks the candidates in their preferred order.
-Uses graph theory, recursion and the Tideman algorithm to calculate the Condorcet winner of the election.
+Uses graph theory, recursion and the Tideman algorithm to calculate and output the Condorcet winner of the election.